Why Do I have a Basement Leak?

 It’s good to do some periodic checks of your gutters and downspouts.
-When it rains, do you see water spilling over your gutters and dumping near your foundation at an area where you are having a basement leak?
+When it rains, do you see water spilling over your gutters and dumping near your foundation in an area where you have a basement leak?
 If so, try cleaning the gutters and see if that eliminates the problem.
 It may or may not, depending on how long that has been a problem and the damage that has already been done to your foundation from the water.
 If you are still experiencing a leak after cleaning the gutters and/or downspouts, then you might need our help.

 Downspouts without extensions can deposit large amounts of rainwater in a small and concentrated area near your basement.
 Are your downspouts dumping water right at your foundation?
-If so, they can cause basement leaks and we can help you reroute the water.
+If so, they can cause basement leaks, and we can help you reroute the water.

-A proper outdoor drainage solution is important in keeping your home dry and good drainage solutions will go a long way in protecting the interior of your home.
+A proper outdoor drainage solution is important in keeping your home dry, and good drainage solutions will go a long way in protecting the interior of your home.
 Properly landscaping and draining your yard so that water runs away from the house can prevent damage to your foundation and keep water from intruding inside.
 And there’s no better choice for you than DriTek Solutions – we are true experts who have been trusted in Atlanta and Athens for over 30 years.

 Poured concrete and block foundation walls usually develop some cracks.
 They can become severe if floor joists aren’t properly connected to the foundation wall, allowing the foundation walls to move.
 Soil settlement also causes some cracking, as does the natural behavior of cement and concrete.
 Places where walls meet rigid structures, like a fireplace, often crack also.
 And since water finds the path of least resistance, cracks are an easy way for water to leak into your basement.

 Remember the experiment in school with colored water and a carnation or celery?
-The colored water was eventually drawn up into the plant and you could see the color change.
-That is capillary action and it’s the wicking movement of water passing through small spaces in between particles.
+The colored water was eventually drawn up into the plant, and you could see the color change.
+That is capillary action, and it’s the wicking movement of water passing through small spaces in between particles.
 It’s a combination of the cohesion and adhesion characteristics of water.
-In clay soils capillary action can draw water up to 20 feet!
+In clay soils, capillary action can draw water up to 20 feet!
 True waterproofing can help you to solve this issue.